 The second goal is education in many forms.

 Increasing poster presence; contact us to work on your abstract and design

 Increasing the number of topics suggested to the Congress’ Scientific Program Committee.
 We now have a very experienced academic appointed to this all-important committee.
 She is Prof. Lynn Rochester.
 Online submission deadline is always in the week immediately following the Congress; so submit early (January – May).

-Increasing the number of parallel sessions, workshops and panel discussions at the 18th International Congress in Stockholm, Sweden.
+Increasing the number of parallel sessions, workshops and panel discussions at the 19th International Congress in San Diego, CA.

 Featured Article Reviews: Uploading to the webpage one carefully selected peer-reviewed article with a brief commentary to broaden the scope of HPs and their neurologist colleagues.
 Your suggestions are welcome; please send the reference or the link to email@example.com.